Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Discussion

-Molecular absorption lines have also been detected towards B1504+377, hosted in a disk galaxy.
+Molecular absorption lines have also been detected toward B1504+377, which is hosted by a disk galaxy.
 The associated radio emission at cm wavelengths consists of a dominant `core' component, with some diffuse emission at a distance of 55\,mas (390\,pc at $z$=0.674).
 There is coincidence between the broader \hi\ and CO absorption (FWHM$\sim$75\,\kms) components at $z$ = 0.67343, both of which are coincident with the systemic velocity \citep[][]{Wiklind1996b15, Carilli1997}.
-But no \hi\ absorption is detected in the narrow (FWHM$\sim$15\,\kms) molecular absorption component at $z=0.67150$ (see Fig.~\ref{fig:assocvel}).
-For the broader component the CO-to-\hi\ column density ratio is $2\times10^{-6}$ ($N(H_2)$/$N$(\hi) $>$ 0.02).
-The orientation and the morphology of the radio source suggest that it is tracing the gas through the circumnuclear disk as intercepted by the `core'.
-The non-detection of \hi\ 21-cm absorption in the narrow CO absorption component corresponds to a column density ratio of $>3\times10^{-5}$ ($N(H_2)$/$N$(\hi) $>$ 0.3), which is comparable to other similar systems discussed here but at least a factor of 10 higher than the broader component.
-Based on the large shift ($-$450\,\kms) but narrow width (15\,\kms) it likely represents a cloud in the inner circumnuclear disk.
-The \hi\ 21-cm absorption non-detection is due to the relatively higher CO-to-\hi\ abundance ratio.
+However, no \hi\ absorption is detected in the narrow (FWHM$\sim$15\,\kms) molecular absorption component at $z=0.67150$ (see Fig.~\ref{fig:assocvel}).
+For the broader component, the CO-to-\hi\ column-density ratio is $2\times10^{-6}$ ($N(H_2)$/$N$(\hi) $>$ 0.02).
+The orientation and the morphology of the radio source suggest that it is tracing the gas through the circumnuclear disk as intercepted by the core.
+The nondetection of \hi\ 21cm absorption in the narrow CO absorption component corresponds to a column density ratio of $>3\times10^{-5}$ ($N(H_2)$/$N$(\hi) $>$ 0.3), which is comparable to other similar systems discussed here but is at least a factor of ten higher than the broader component.
+Based on the large shift ($-$450\,\kms) but narrow width (15\,\kms), it likely represents a cloud in the inner circumnuclear disk.
+The \hi\ 21cm absorption nondetection is due to the relatively high CO-to-\hi\ abundance ratio.

 Another molecular absorber is B1740-517, which is a GPS source associated with a radio galaxy (Sy).
-At 2.3\,GHz, radio emission is resolved into two components separated by $\sim$50\,mas ($\sim$300\,pc at $z$=0.442 and the CO(2-1) absorption coincides with weaker \hi\ absorption component \citep[][]{Allison2019}.
-No CO absorption is detected at the narrow, deep 21-cm absorption peak blue-shifted with respect to CO absorption and systemic redshift by $\sim$130\,\kms.
-It is unclear whether the two radio components are core-jet or two lobes.
-The CO-to-\hi\ column density ratio for absorption component with \hi\ and CO absorption, $2\times10^{-5}$ ($N(H_2)$/$N$(\hi) $=$ 0.2), is comparable to the other associated systems.
-It may represent gas closer to the central AGN whereas the narrow component represents distant towards the jet and the lobe.
+At 2.3\,GHz, radio emission is resolved into two components separated by $\sim$50\,mas ($\sim$300\,pc at $z$=0.442) and the CO(2-1) absorption coincides with a weaker \hi\ absorption component \citep[][]{Allison2019}.
+No CO absorption is detected at the narrow, deep 21cm absorption peak, which is blueshifted with respect to the CO absorption and the systemic redshift by $\sim$130\,\kms.
+It is unclear whether the two radio components are core--jet or two lobes.
+The CO-to-\hi\ column density ratio for the absorption component with \hi\ and CO absorption, $2\times10^{-5}$ ($N(H_2)$/$N$(\hi) $=$ 0.2), is comparable to those of other associated systems.
+It may represent gas closer to the central AGN, whereas the narrow component represents distant gas toward the jet and the lobe.